awslabs/sagemaker-graph-based-credit-scoring/README.md

 >**<span style="color:RED">Important</span>**:
 >This solution is for demonstrative purposes only.
 It is not financial advice and should not be relied on as financial or investment advice.
 The associated notebooks, including the trained model, use synthetic data and are not intended for production.
 While text from SEC filings is used, the financial data is synthetically and randomly generated and has no relation to any company's true financials.
 Hence, the synthetically generated ratings also do not have any relation to a company's true rating.

-**The dataset is downloaded directly from [SEC](https://www.sec.gov/os/accessing-edgar-data).
-If you have any question about the dataset, please directly reach out to the owner.**
+**The tabular dataset is simulated and is synthetic.
+The text dataset is downloaded directly from the SEC's EDGAR data repository and information about this data is available from https://www.sec.gov/os/accessing-edgar-data.**

 ## What are the outputs?